Yukon-Literacy-Coalition/ylc_website_v2/src/_blog-posts/2021-02-17-literacy-this-week.md

 contentBlocks:
   - contentBlock:
       subTitle: Literacy this week
-      body: Below is our weekly column in the Yukon News
+      body: Below is our weekly column in the Yukon News.
+Click to enlarge and zoom in!
       resources: []
       images:
         - image: /uploads/feb17.jpg